 If you’re saving for retirement in a Self-Invested Personal Pension (SIPP) or a Small Self-Administered Scheme (SSAS), it’s likely you have access to many different types of investments.
 However, there may be one significant gap in the options open to you – an extensive range of funds to choose from.

-At Fidelity we offer over 100 fund providers with more than 2,500 investment choices on our platform including Fidelity funds, Investment Trusts and Exchange Traded Funds.
+At Fidelity we offer access to over 100 fund managers providing a range of investment choices which include Investment Trusts, Exchange Traded Funds as well as Fidelity funds.
 We work with your trustee company to add our range to your existing SIPP or SSAS.
-It’s easy to set up and you’ll benefit from our exclusive Wealth service.
+It’s easy to set up and you’ll benefit from our exclusive Wealth service if you hold more than £250,000 directly with Fidelity.

 * Please note if your investment falls below the £7,500 minimum investment amount a £45 charge per annum would be applicable.
 Please see “Doing Business with Fidelity” (pdf) for further details.